Sonnet 73

-Each finds the other, that of similar worth;
+Each finds the other, matched in measured worth;

 So just in judgement is the proof of love-